Skip to content

 Nice!

-Intermediate quad operator
+Intermediate quad symbol

-It appears as though currently, TryAPL does not support the intermediate quad operator.
+It appears as though currently, TryAPL does not support the intermediate quad symbol.
 That is, the above expression RES ← 1 + ⎕ ← 5*6 will throw a NOT PERMITTED error.
 This is rather unfortunate but will not be an issue later, when we install the Dyalog IDE to write bigger programs.